RegardsOss/RegardsOss.github.io/_docs/getting-started/configuration.md

 [Install]
 WantedBy=multi-user.target
 ```

-Then if you want more precise control on microservices, you will need several files, in `/etc/systemd/system/`, with the format: `regards-<microservice_type>.service`, **\<microservice_type\>** being one of:
+If you want to define a more specific behavior on one microservice, you can create the file `/etc/systemd/system/regards-<microservice_type>.service`, with `<microservice_type>` being one of the REGARDS component (config,registry,gateway,admin-instanc,admin,authenticatio,storag,inges,da,catalo,orde,dataprovide,access-instanc,access-project,frontend)
-  - config
-  - registry
-  - gateway
-  - admin-instance
-  - admin
-  - authentication
-  - storage
-  - ingest
-  - dam
-  - catalog
-  - order
-  - dataprovider
-  - access-instance
-  - access-project
-  - frontend

-Here is an example:
+Here is an example `regards-order.service`:

 ```bash
 # Copyright 2017-2019 CNES - CENTRE NATIONAL d'ETUDES SPATIALES
 #